angelloghernan/lingwa/README.md

    * User can exit back to whichever screen they were on before viewing content
 * My Stuff
    * User can see uploaded books
-   * User can see bookmarked posts
+   * User can see bookmarked contents
    * User can see saved words and train using flashcards
 * Flashcards
    * User can see flashcards with saved words on them